yuvalmGS/gigaspaces-wiki-jekyll/xap97net/persistency.markdown

 ISpaceProxy persistentSpace = GigaSpacesFactory.FindSpace("/./mySpace", spaceConfig);
 {% endhighlight %}

+{% note %}
-{% exclamation %} Before using the `ExternalDataSource.NHibernate` practice, compile it by calling `<GigaSpaces Root>\dotnet\practices\ExternalDataSource\NHibernate\build.bat`.
+Before using the `ExternalDataSource.NHibernate` practice, compile it by calling `<GigaSpaces Root>\dotnet\practices\ExternalDataSource\NHibernate\build.bat`.
+{%endnote%}

+{% info %}
-{% lampon %} You can create your own NHibernate session factory and pass it to the `NHibernateExternalDataSource` constructor.
+You can create your own NHibernate session factory and pass it to the `NHibernateExternalDataSource` constructor.
 In this case, there's no need to use `SpaceConfig.ExternalDataSourceConfig.CustomProperties`.
+{%endinfo%}

 {% refer %} For a demonstration of how to start a partitioned-sync2backup cluster with asynchronous NHibernate persistency, refer to the [NHibernate External Data Source](./nhibernate-external-data-source.html) section.{% endrefer %}
 {% endtabcontent %}